Broken Function Level Authorization

 Example Scenario:

-Consider an e-commerce platform where different user roles exist, including customers, sellers, and administrators.
+Consider an e-commerce platform with different user roles, including customers, sellers, and administrators.
 If a seller can access an administrative function that allows them to view revenue reports of all sellers, this constitutes a BFLA vulnerability.
 Attackers can exploit such flaws, particularly in APIs, by manipulating requests to access unauthorized functionalities.

 Implications of BFLA